Ian Austin: Political positions

 In the Labour leadership election of 2010, Austin nominated Ed Balls, who came third.

 In 2013, Austin proposed the government share costs with parents in areas of poor educational attainment who wished to send their children to private schools.

 In October 2014, and again in December 2016, Austin called for greater action to limit immigration, and proposed a range of measures to achieve this, including tighter border controls, fingerprinting immigrants, deporting foreign criminals, reducing benefits entitlement, charging foreigners for NHS care, allowing only those who have lived or worked locally for two years on the housing list and measures to discourage the employment of immigrants rather than British citizens.

 In March 2018, Austin described Russia as "a fascist, homophobic dictatorship" and suggested the England team boycott the 2018 FIFA World Cup.

 Austin was a member of Labour Friends of Israel.
 Jonathan Goldstein of the Jewish Leadership Council has called him a friend and ally.

 Brexit

 In 2013, Austin became one of the first Labour MPs to call for an in/out referendum on the UK's membership of the EU.
 He supported the UK remaining in the EU in the 2016 membership referendum, but was opposed to a second referendum.

 On 15 January 2019, Austin was one of only three Labour MPs to vote for Theresa May's Brexit deal in the Meaningful vote (along with Kevin Barron and John Mann).
 In the same series of votes, Austin was one of 14 Labour MPs who voted against his colleague Yvette Cooper's amendment, which was designed to prevent a no-deal Brexit by extending the article 50 negotiating period.

+Midland Heart suspension

+In February 2024, Austin was suspended by Midland Heart, a social landlord, for a tweet in which he said "Everyone, better safe than sorry: before you go to bed, nip down and check you haven’t inadvertently got a death cult of Islamist murderers and rapists running their operations downstairs.
+It’s easily done.".
+Lord Austin said that the tweet (which was later deleted) referred to Hamas.